 There are about a gazillion signs indicating that parking is prohibited along Mouse’s Tank Road, so let’s all be respectful of beautiful public lands and only park where we’re allowed (another incentive to not park along the road?
 Rangers here love to give out tickets!).

-Word of warning- the parking lot is generally used for the Fire Wave trail, which is one of the most popular trails in the park.
-So if you want to be sure to snag a spot, I’d recommend getting here pretty early, especially if you’re visiting during the park’s busy season from February through May.
+Word of warning- visiting the Valley of Fire and the Fire Wave are some of the best things to do in Las Vegas during the daytime– and they definitely receive the crowds to prove it!
+Accordingly, if you want to be sure to snag a spot, I’d recommend getting here pretty early, especially if you’re visiting during the park’s busy season from February through May.

 The Pink Canyon Trail